 If you suspect termites, it’s important to act quickly and call for professional termite services.
-At Arizona Termite Specialists, we cater to the Phoenix region to completely alleviate your termite issue.
+At Arizona Termite Specialists, we cater to the Phoenix region providing treatment services to completely alleviate your termite issue.
 Where many other pest control companies fall short, we address all colonies so you can rest assured that the problem has been dealt with.
 Join us in today’s post as we talk even more about mulch and other landscaping tips to use to avoid inviting in termites.

 Does mulch draw in termites?

 Many people think that because termites are lovers of wood, mulch hones in their senses and draws them in.
-While this is partially true, it’s not necessarily the mulch drawing them in, but ground cover they can use and hide out in until they invade your home!
+While this is partially true, it’s not necessarily the mulch drawing them in, but rather the ground cover they can use and hide out in until they invade your home!
 Because termites surface from the ground up, the mulch is perfect for them to wait around in before they make their move.

 Mulch also harbors a beautiful oasis of moisture after the sprinklers have been turned on or a lovely summer storm covers it.
 And we know that termites love moisture, so this place is quickly becoming an ideal environment for termites to move from your yard to your home.

 Naturally, more questions arise if you do indeed live in an area with termites, but still want to use mulch, for example:

 - How close can mulch come into contact with a wooden structure (deck, porch, pergola, etc)?